News

 A major barrier to behavioural changes in the UK is the lack of reliable public transport.
 If public transport provisions are improved, an increase in use should follow.

-Whilst air quality professionals cannot directly change travel behaviours, they can contribute by designing tools that promote sustainable choices.
+Whilst air quality professionals cannot directly influence changes in travel behaviour, they can contribute by designing tools that promote more sustainable choices.

 For example, integrating CO2 savings, time savings, and calories burned for cycling or walking routes into Google Maps could encourage people to choose these alternatives over